ebpf-networking/bash-cni/README.md

 # Setting up the bash-cni plugin in a Kubernetes cluster

 This is the bash-cni plugin with its DaemonSet to setup the bash-cni plugin in a kubernetes cluster.
+It uses the `host-local` plugin as IP Address Management (IPAM) instead of the `nmap` utility for generating IP addresses.
+The daemonset can easily copy the required `host-local` plugin to the host VM, but it cannot install the `nmap` utility for the host VM.
+The `host-local` plugin also runs much faster than the `nmap` utility.
 The steps are listed below.

 ## Create a kubernetes cluster